Renewed focus on health and safety in the mining industry.

-Mining Innovation News reported that companies - including industry giant AngloGold Ashanti Ltd. - had formed the group in order to tackle the epidemic of occupational lung disease amongst South African miners.
+A health and safety working group has been established by the five major stakeholders in the South African mining industry.
+Mining Innovation News reported that companies – including industry giant AngloGold Ashanti Ltd. – had formed the group in order to tackle the epidemic of occupational lung disease amongst South African miners.
 A combined statement from Anglo American, AngloGold Ashanti Ltd, Goldfields, Harmony and Sibanye said that the formation of the group was an effort to “engage all stakeholders in order to work together to design and implement a comprehensive solution that is both fair to past, present and future gold mining employees and also sustainable for the sector”.

 An extensive consultation process – which will continue into 2015 – will be held between these five companies, government departments of health, labour and mineral resources, mining unions and employees.
 Once completed, possible solutions and safeguards will be implemented in order to bolster health and safety in the mining industry.